Liao dynasty: Shengzong (982–1031)

-Four years after the Song invasion, conflict with Goryeo erupted again.
 In 1009, the Goryeo general Kang Cho murdered Mokjong of Goryeo and put Hyeonjong of Goryeo on the throne with the intention of serving as the boy's regent.
 The Khitans immediately sent an army of 400,000 men to Goryeo to punish Kang Cho; however, after an initial period of military success and the breakdown of several attempts at peace negotiations, Goryeo and the Khitans entered a decade of continuous warfare.
-In 1018 the Khitans suffered a major defeat and their army was all but annihilated at the Battle of Gwiju by the Goryeo forces under General Kang Kam-ch'an.
-The next year, the Khitans assembled another large army to march on Goryeo.
-At this point both sides realized that they could not defeat each other militarily, so in 1020 King Hyeonjong resumed sending tribute, and in 1022 the Khitans officially recognized the legitimacy of King Hyeonjong's reign.
-In the same year, a Liao envoy was sent to invest Hyeonjong as king, and when he died in 1031, his successor Wang Hŭm was also invested by the Liao court as king.
-Goryeo broke off relations with Song and the Liao ceded territory around the Yalu to Goryeo.
-The relationship between Liao and Goryeo would remain peaceful until the end of the Liao dynasty.
-However, according to historian Bielenstein, Goryeo maintained diplomatic relations with Song, Hyeonjong kept his own reign title, and the two states concluded peace as equals in 1022.
+In 1018 the Khitans suffered a major defeat and their army was annihilated at the Battle of Gwiju by the Goryeo forces under General Kang Kam-ch'an.
+The next year, the Khitans assembled another large army to march on Goryeo but the invasion never happened and a compromise was reached.
+In 1020 King Hyeonjong resumed sending tribute and in 1022 the Khitans officially recognized the legitimacy of Hyeonjong's reign.
+In the same year, a Liao envoy was sent to invest Hyeonjong as king.
+When he died in 1031, his successor Wang Hŭm was also invested by the Liao court as king.
+Goryeo broke off relations with the Song and the Liao ceded territory around the Yalu] to Goryeo.
+The relationship between Liao and Goryeo remained peaceful until the end of the Liao dynasty.
+However, according to historian Bielenstein, Goryeo maintained diplomatic relations with the Song, Hyeonjong kept his own reign title, and the two states concluded peace as equals in 1022.

 In 1006, the Kingdom of Guiyi sent tribute to Shengzong's court, which seems to have encouraged him to attack the Ganzhou Uyghur Kingdom.
 Expeditions against the Ganzhou Uyghurs were conducted in 1008, 1009, and 1010.
 These achieved limited success resulting in the deportation of some of the captured population.
 In 1027, the Khitans laid siege to Ganzhou but failed to take the city, and ended in disaster when they were ambushed by Zubu tribes.